-- 4) Negative impact of noise on animal health and welfare Studies, reports and animal welfare organisations all agree that loud and high-pitched fireworks can have a negative impact on animal health and welfare by causing not just physical harm, but stress or fear responses across a range of species, including companion animals, wildlife, horses, livestock and zoo animals.^{i,ii,iii,iv, v, vi, vii, viii, ix, x, xi xiixiiixiixvv} - 5) As animals have more acute hearing than humans, many show stress, fear or even phobia responses to loud and high-pitched noises.
-British Small Animal Veterinary Association (BSAVA) highlights that these fear responses may be transient and decrease as the animal gets used to the noise.12 However, a significant proportion of individuals will become sensitised, in other words the response will increase with repeated exposure. ^{xvi} The particular response of an individual animal to noises will vary between individuals.
-In addition, loud and high-pitched may not only provoke psychological distress, but can also lead to behavioural changes most commonly resulting in an animal attempting to run or hide in response to the use of fireworks potentially causing injury or fatalities for both humans and animals.
+7. Negative impact of noise on animal health and welfare

+Studies, reports and animal welfare organisations all agree that loud and high-pitched fireworks can have a negative impact on animal health and welfare by causing not just physical harm, but stress or fear responses across a range of species, including companion animals, wildlife, horses, livestock and zoo animals. i, ii, iii, iv, v, vi, vii, viii, ix, x, xi xiixiiixiivxv

-- 6) It is estimated that it is estimated that 45% of dogs show signs of fear when they hear fireworks. ^{xvii}.
-In addition, the PDSA 2018 PAW report highlights that 51% of veterinary professionals said that they have seen an increase in pets with phobias such as fireworks in the last two years and 40% of dog owners (3.6 million dogs) report that their dog is afraid of fireworks. - 7) Further, it is important to highlight the 120 decibel limit on category 3 fireworks is specified to align with the human pain threshold for audible sound.
-We therefore consider that the legislation does not pay sufficient regard for the impact of noise level and frequency of fireworks on animals, as sentient beings, who are more sensitive to loud and high frequency noise that their human counterparts. - 8) As outlined at paragraph 7, loud high-pitched noises can result in behavioural changes most commonly resulting in an animal attempting to run or hide in response to the use of fireworks potentially causing injury.
+- 8. Animals have a different hearing range to humans and, as a consequence, many show stress, fear or even phobia responses to loud and high-pitched noises.
+British Small Animal Veterinary Association (BSAVA) highlights that these fear responses may be transient and decrease as the animal gets used to the noise.
+Vixiviixviii However, a significant proportion of individuals will become sensitised, in other words the response will increase with repeated exposure.
+Xix The particular response of an individual animal to noises will vary between individuals.
+In addition, loud and high-pitched may not only provoke psychological distress, but can also lead to behavioural changes most commonly resulting in an animal attempting to run or hide in response to the use of fireworks potentially causing injury or fatalities for both humans and animals. - 9.
+It is estimated that it is estimated that 45% of dogs show signs of fear when they hear fireworks. .
+In addition, the PDSA 2018 PAW report highlights that 51% of veterinary professionals said that they have seen an increase in pets with phobias such as fireworks in the last two years and 40% of dog owners (3.6 million dogs) report that their dog is afraid of fireworks. - 10 Further, it is important to highlight the 120 decibel limit on category 3 fireworks is specified to align with the human pain threshold for audible sound.
+We therefore consider that the legislation does not pay sufficient regard for the impact of noise level and frequency of fireworks on animals, as sentient beings, who are more sensitive to loud and high frequency noise than their human counterparts. - 11 As outlined at paragraph 7, loud high-pitched noises can result in behavioural changes most commonly resulting in an animal attempting to run or hide in response to the use of fireworks potentially causing injury.
 In addition, fireworks and bonfires can be potential fire hazards for all species, with a potential negative impact in terms of injury and death.